The AERA Dissertation Grant application is open! The next application deadline will be January 20, 2016.

 Awards for Dissertation Grants are up to $20,000 for 1-year projects.
 Grants are not renewable.
 In accordance with AERA's agreement with the funding agency, institutions may not charge indirect costs on these awards.

-In addition to the dissertation grant award, grantees will participate in a 2-day conference in Washington, DC.
+In addition to the dissertation grant award, grantees will participate in a 2-day conference in San Antonio, TX.
 The conference will provide unique professional development experiences for grantees, including highly qualified speakers on topics of education policy and career development, presentations of dissertation research by former grantees, and interaction with the Governing Board and federal agency staff.
 This conference is specifically for AERA grantees, and travel expenses will be paid by AERA.

 Grantees will present their research at a poster session during the AERA Annual Meeting and will participate in a one-day capstone workshop.
 Grantees must include travel funds (up to $1,000) in their grant budget to attend the AERA Annual Meeting held in Spring.